termigator1359/Calamity-Boss-Guide/postml/SCal.md

        * Celestus will be your main damage weapon.
 You’ll have to use this for the Soul Seeker ring, sadly throwing doesn’t have any other options.
 Try to guess/watch where the Soul Seekers are, and aim as best as you can.

        * Scourge of the Cosmos (Throwing): like Melee, use this one during the first bullet hell, then switch to Celestus when Sepulcher spawns.
-The eaters from this weapon will help kill the brimstone hearts and make the 1st Sepulcher phase go by very quickly.
+The eaters from this weapon will help kill the Brimstone Hearts and make the 1st Sepulcher phase go by very quickly.
 Do this on every bullet hell.

     * **Summoner**:
 Optimal setups are the following: